 Tasting Notes for the Evening's Pairings

-At this delicious dining event we showcased five magnificent wines, one with each course, to ensure that all the food had beautiful wine pairings to match its scrumptiousness!
+At this supper club event we showcased five magnificent wines, one with each course, to ensure that all the food had beautiful wine pairings to match its deliciousness!
 Here’s a handy reminder of the wines we all enjoyed; you can purchase them by following the links in the headings.

 To see what other exciting events we have on the horizon, please visit our Events page.

-Into the realm of sweetness we delve, and we're all in: a New York cheesecake, Bajan rum cake and passionfruit pavlova, all alongside a sumptuous sweet wine?
-Yes please!
-This luscious, Sauternes-style noble rot wine from New South Wales is intense and honeyed, with layered aromas of orange rind and apricot.
-The palate brings notes of almond biscotti which carry through to a beautifully balanced finish enhanced by toasted notes and subtle spice – the perfect amount of complexity to balance with the multifarious flavours of these desserts.
-What a finish!
+Into the realm of sweetness we delve, and we're all in: a sweet wine for a dessert course, let's do this properly!
+This luscious, Sauternes-style noble rot wine from New South Wales is intense and honeyed, with layered aromas of orange rind and apricot, perfect to offset the tartness of the fruit in the dessert.
+It rounds things off wonderfully with a balanced finish enhanced by toasted notes.